mojir/lits/README.md

 # lispish
-A lispish implmentation in typescript
+A lispish implementation in typescript